 Business Entrepreneur Storytelling at Entre-Slam with Deb

 Entre-Slam is an entrepreneurial story telling competition held in Ann Arbor.
-Storytelling is powerful.
-This was also a great way to illustrate story-telling as important to change and communicating complex ideas, including my history in organization development.
-In my situation, this was a signal to myself to enter the speaking circuit.
-I also wanted to [...]
+Storytelling is powerful – and is a key leadership tool.
+Telling my story was also a great way to illustrate storytelling as important to change and communicating complex ideas, including my history in organization development (OD).
+Explaining OD to the uninitiated is like describingContinue reading “Business Entrepreneur Storytelling at Entre-Slam with Deb”

 Messing up a Change Implementation with Someone Else’s Learning Culture?